alexkor96/alexkor96/README.md

 - 👀 I’m interested in python & C# development
 - 🌱 I am currently studying IT Development and Testing at GaekBrians Online University
+- 👉 In the future I will start learning QA testing

 <!---
 alexkor96/alexkor96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.